esridc/e2e-testing-workshop/1_wdio_starter/README.md

   - Do you want to run WebdriverIO commands synchronous or asynchronous? `sync`
   - Where are your test specs located? `Press Enter`
   - Which reporter do you want to use? `spec`
-  - Do you want to add a service to your test setup? `selenium-standalone` (this will allow us to run tests on multiple browsers instead of just Chrome)
+  - Do you want to add a service to your test setup? deselect `chromedriver`, select `selenium-standalone` (this will allow us to run tests on multiple browsers instead of just Chrome)
   - What is the base url? `Press Enter`
 - `mkdir -p ./test/specs`
 - `touch ./test/specs/basic.js`

-Insert the following:
+Insert the following into `./test/specs/basic.js`:
 ```
 const assert = require('assert');